SebastianLorenzano/pulse/README.md

 ## Keyboard Navigation

-Keyboard shortcuts are available at both the **window level** and **individual presenters** for full mouse-free navigation.
+Keyboard shortcuts are available at both the window level and individual presenters for full mouse-free navigation.

-Multiple shortcuts allow you to open **Pulse directly into a specific tab**, enhancing speed and usability.
+Multiple shortcuts allow you to open Pulse directly into a specific tab, enhancing speed and usability.

 ---